jgarcia6/uPuC-Prac2/README.md

 # uPuC-Prac2
-x86 C assigment of Cows and Bulls
+x86 C assigment of Cows and Bulls.
+Update only "_bulls_and_cows.c_" with the ported version of Prac1.

 ------Remove this line and replace with your full name ------